bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 When you pass sequences like Python lists or NumPy arrays to a Bokeh renderer, Bokeh automatically converts those data structures into ColumnDataSources.
-Working with ColumnDataSources directly gives you access to more advanced options, compared to using standard data sequences like lists and arrays.
+Directly working with ColumnDataSources gives you access to more advanced options, compared to using standard data sequences like lists and arrays.

 For example: Using a |ColumnDataSource| allows you to share data between